ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 #### `write`

-> Mutable File System specific.
-Write to a file.
+> Write to a file.

 ##### `Go` **WIP**